blesner/red1z/README.md

 * Low overhead: avoid copying data around, uses POSIX `writev()` for pipelining.

 ## Command Support
-Most of REDIS 5 commands are supported expect for some informational commands, `Server`, `HyperLogLog`, `Geo`, `Scripting` commands are also missing.
+Most of REDIS 5 commands are supported expect for some informational commands, `Server`, `Geo`, `Scripting` commands are also missing.
 There is some basic support of `Pub/Sub` but I've yet to come with a satisfying API design.

 ## Thread Safety
 IMHO **every** project should cleary state their thread-safety properties, so here you are: